alphagov/paas-cf/README.md

 chmod 400 id_rsa && \
 ssh-add $(pwd)/id_rsa

-ssh vcap@<concourse_ip>
+ssh vcap@<deployer_concourse_ip>
 ```

 If you get a "Too many authentication failures for vcap" message it is likely that you've got too many keys registered with your ssh-agent and it will fail to authenticate before trying the correct key - generally it will only allow three keys to be tried before disconnecting you.
 You can list all the keys registered with your ssh-agent with `ssh-add -l` and remove unwanted keys with `ssh-add -d PATH_TO_KEY`.

-microbosh is deployed to use the same SSH key, although is not publicly
+MicroBOSH is deployed to use the same SSH key, although is not publicly
 accessible.
-But you can use the concourse host as a jumpbox:
+But you can use the *Deployer Concourse* as a jumpbox:

 ```
-ssh -o ProxyCommand="ssh -W%h:%p %r@<concourse_ip>" vcap@10.0.0.6
+ssh -o ProxyCommand="ssh -W%h:%p %r@<deployer_concourse_ip>" vcap@10.0.0.6
 ```

 ## Concourse credentials